shivannis/xandr-docs-public/xandr-docs/articles/bidders/xandr-macros.md

 title: Bidders - Xandr Macros
-description: The article emplains the macros that are used to populate URLs with useful information. ms.date: 10/28/2023 useful information.
-They are essentially variables that are expanded by
+description: The article emplains the macros that are used to populate URLs with useful information. ms.date: 10/28/2023
 ---

 # Bidders - Xandr macros